What Makes a “Bad” Photography Lens?

 Barrelling on an image of a brick wall taken with the Sigma 17-50mm lens / David Bode

 This is the same image taken with the Sigma 17-50mm lens, and you can see that the barrel distortion is much more pronounced on the cheaper Canon lens in the previous photo than this one.
 That may be partially because the Canon lens is a bit more of a variable focal length lens, 18-55mm, whereas this is 17mm-50mm so it’s a little bit more telephoto.
-As lenses have more of a telephoto range, i.e. more zoom range, you can expect more distortion at the and short end of the focal length.
+As lenses have more of a telephoto range, i.e. more zoom range, you can expect more distortion at the long and short end of the focal length.

 Pincushion